mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ### Issue 1: Cost Analysis Was Unavailable

-**Symptom:**
+**Symptom**

-Azure Cost Analysis displayed an `Unable to load` message.
+Azure Cost Analysis displayed an unavailable or unable-to-load message.

-**Likely Cause:**
+**Possible Cause**

-The subscription offer type did not support the Cost Analysis view at the time of the lab, or the newly created subscription had not fully populated cost-analysis data yet.
+The newly created subscription may not have completed cost-data processing, or the Cost Analysis experience may have been temporarily unavailable for the subscription offer.

-**Resolution:**
+**Resolution**

 The Cost Management overview and budget pages were used instead.
-The overview showed current cost as `0.00`, forecast as `0.00`, no active resource usage, and available free-service usage.
-The budget page confirmed that the budget existed, evaluated spend was `0`, and progress was `0.00%`.

-**Result:**

-The lab continued with budget configuration and resource-group creation.
+The available interfaces showed:

+- Current cost of `0.00`
+- Forecast of `0.00`
+- No active resource usage
+- Available free-service information
+- A successfully created monthly budget
+- Evaluated spend of `0`
+- Budget progress of `0.00%`

+**Result**

+The issue was documented, and the lab continued without creating billable workloads.

 ---

 ### Issue 2: Budget Filter Values Did Not Fully Load

-**Symptom:**
+**Symptom**

 The budget creation page displayed a message stating that some filter values could not be loaded.

-**Likely Cause:**
+**Possible Cause**

-The Cost Management experience was partially unavailable for the newly created subscription or subscription offer type.
+The Cost Management experience may not have fully populated for the newly created subscription.

-**Resolution:**
+**Resolution**

-No filters were required for this lab.
-The budget was created at the subscription scope without additional filters.
+No additional filters were required.
+The budget was created at the subscription scope.

-**Result:**
+**Result**

 The budget was created successfully.